 Generally, stock option grants are determined annually.
 The CEO makes recommendations to the Compensation Committee regarding individual stock option awards for all recipients.
-The CEO does not engage in discussions with the Compensation Committee regarding his own stock option grants.
+The CEO does not participate in deliberations of the Compensation Committee regarding his own stock option grants.
 The Compensation Committee and the Chairman of the Board deliberate and consider relevant market data and other information in order to determine the CEO's stock option grant recommendation to the Board.